Farao Cabbage, F1, Organic

 Florida High Bush Eggplant, 1900 Heirloom

-The Seed Savers Exchange - This prolific eggplant was a standard market variety bred in Florida in the early 1900s for the commercial trade.
+The Seed Savers Exchange - Not Available in 2026.
+This prolific eggplant was a standard market variety bred in Florida in the early 1900s for the commercial trade.
 Vigorous, upright, well-branched plants bear high-quality fruits continuously throughout the season, and their large purple-black pear-shaped eggplants are held high off the ground.
 Disease- and drought-resistant.
 75-85 days from transplant. ±6,700 seeds/oz.

 Well-branched plants bear fruit high off the ground